 The Executive Chairman, Managing Director and Executive Directors take the opportunity to present a comprehensive review of the financial and non-financial performance of the YTL Power Group, as well as progress and long-term strategies.
 The Directors provide appropriate answers in response to shareholders’ questions during the meeting, thereby ensuring a high level of accountability, transparency and identification with the YTL Power Group’s business operations, strategy and goals.

 The Directors are mindful of the recommendation under the Code that all directors must attend general meetings and fully appreciate the need for their attendance at all such meetings.
-All Directors attended the Company’s 25th AGM held on 7 December 2021.
+All Directors attended the Company’s 26th AGM held on 6 December 2022, save for Dato’ Sri Michael Yeoh Sock Siong.

 Extraordinary general meetings are held as and when required to seek shareholders’ approval.
 The Executive Chairman, Managing Director and Executive Directors take the opportunity to fully explain the rationale for proposals put forth for approval and the implications of such proposals for the Company, and to reply to shareholders’ questions.